-Subdural haemorrhage with fluid-fluid levels
+Subdural hemorrhage with fluid-fluid levels

 PEA arrest - unresponsive and unequal pupils.